daniells/Fnord-O-Meter/README.md

 # Fnord-O-Meter
-###### A meme-splice of Robert Anton Wilson, Lloyd DeMausse, and Issac Asimov
+###### A splice of Robert Anton Wilson, Lloyd deMausse, and Issac Asimov

-##### What
+#### What

-This project will create a Nametag app to find [group fantasy words](http://books.google.com/books?id=V8Sas74bBjwC&pg=PA134&lpg=PA134&dq=%22group-fantasy+analysis%22&source=bl&ots=M5eM12T_E0&sig=CZRnfzxmtT9sahP67ZJCXGExPYo&hl=en&sa=X&ei=iZ45VNDMLoWfyQSpioDwBg&ved=0CDUQ6AEwBA#v=onepage&q=%22group-fantasy%20analysis%22&f=false) in text.
+This is a [Hypertag](http://hypertag.io) web application that produces rudimentary statistics on [group fantasy words](http://books.google.com/books?id=V8Sas74bBjwC&pg=PA134&lpg=PA134&dq=%22group-fantasy+analysis%22&source=bl&ots=M5eM12T_E0&sig=CZRnfzxmtT9sahP67ZJCXGExPYo&hl=en&sa=X&ei=iZ45VNDMLoWfyQSpioDwBg&ved=0CDUQ6AEwBA#v=onepage&q=%22group-fantasy%20analysis%22&f=false) in texts supplied by users.

+Group fantasy analysis is central to the pseudoscientific discipline known as [Psychohistory](https://en.wikipedia.org/wiki/Lloyd_deMause).
+It is the invention of Lloyd deMause, who first wrote about it in 1974.

+Psychohistory purports to apply statistical methodology to social and political sciences, and thus predict the political future.
+This supposed methodology has never been published.

+This sounds suspiciously like the central conceit of Isaac Asmimovs's [Foundation science fiction](https://en.wikipedia.org/wiki/Foundation_series) novels.
+He also called this very similar fictional discipline [Psychohistory](https://en.wikipedia.org/wiki/Psychohistory_%28fictional%29).
+The first Foundation novel was published in 1942.

+Central to the theory of group fantasy words is the idea that embedded in hypnotically-boring political speeches are emotive that contain unconscious content.
+When strung together as sentences these express the true ideology of the nation, or at least its ruling classes.

+This is suspiciously like the idea of the invisible word [FNORD!](https://en.wikipedia.org/wiki/Fnord#Origins) first coined by [Kerry Thornley](https://en.wikipedia.org/wiki/Kerry_Wendell_Thornley) in 1965.

-##### Why
+#### Why

+* To be a demonstration of Hypertag applications
-* An example of group fantasy analysis that makes it easy to grasp
+* To be an example of Psychohistory's _group fantasy analysis_ that makes it easy to grasp
-* A demonstration of how to write a useful application in Nametag Templates
-* A tool for empirically testing GF theory
+* A tool for informally testing _group fantasy_ theory
 * Predicting the political future
-* Seeing the fnords!
+* Seeing the FNORDS!

-##### When
+#### When

-The #memes channel on DALnet was once a hotbed of bizzare ideas.
-One we actually followed through was the Fnord-O-Meter, specced by channel users and written by yegs.
-The date on 5th-gen copy of the original html app is dated 1/5/07.

-A second version of the Fnord-O-Meter was under development in 2012.
-This was a Jtag-based web app; Jatag being the precursor of Nametag Templates.
-This code has been found and placed in the git history.
-There was no version control so incremental progress is saved as numberd files.

-In 2014 the project was ressurected and is currently being refactored into a Nametag Templates web application.

-##### Planned Features
-* Simple sequential display
-* Sequential display with proximal nouns
-* Frequency ordered display
-* Scratchpad persistence using localStorage
-* Expand fnord word library, and categorize based on fetal drama phases [strong,constrictive,cracking,upheaval]
-* D3 Trend graphing from results files

-##### Big Dream Features
-* Results files using TrustFS
-* Categories and other metadata on results files
-* AJAXy url-based page parsing
-* Pages fetched and parsed automatically, periodically, based on a pref file
-* Multi-language support

-##### Development Path
-* Refactor old code into cell-based list output
-* Inspector pattern with tabbed inspector panes
-* pane 1 = {title, description, text} populaing fields and textarea
-* pane 2 = fnord word list with feq count
-* pane 3 = proximal noun/adj display
-* pane 4 = d3 histogram
-* Ajaxy request for sample data, saving user data to localstorage
+This project started ~2003 as a slapdash web tool whipped up by some friends on IRC.

+It was then resurrected from Archive.org and refactored as a jTag app in 2007.  jTag was the early precursor of Hypertag: a high-level web application language that supports rich, recursive interfaces

+This new 2015 version is a Hypertag rewrite.